 The breast implant industry, worth nearly $650 million each year, has been linked with health concerns for decades.
 In 2006, the FDA lifted a 14-year ban on many of these devices, and companies have increased sales since.

 Doctors first identified a link between breast implants and ALCL cancer in 1997.
 In 2011, the FDA and World Health Organization identified a more definite risk.
-However, none of the products have been recalled since that time.
+However, none of the implant manufacturers have voluntarily recalled their products since that time.

 The treatment costs, pain and health risks of cancer such as anaplastic large cell lymphoma can be substantial for those affected.